appspanel/APBanner/README.md

 #### 2 - Import ####

 Add this import where you want to display banner.
-Use can use it in a ViewController, or wherever you want.
+You can use it in a ViewController, or wherever you want.

 ```sh
 #import <APBanner/APBannerManager.h>